kenhkan/morrison/README.md

 inefficient compared to a framework designed in a specific language.
-The advantage is that existing programs can readily turn into components and teams with different preferences on technology choices can collaborate without knowing about the other components.
+The advantage is that existing programs can readily turn into components and teams with different preferences on technology choices can collaborate without coupling with the other parts of the system.

 There is a single machine assumption.
-Parallelism is a difficult topic and is best tackled at a different level on top of Morrison.
+Parallelism is a non-trivial topic and is best tackled at a different level on top of Morrison.
 Morrison is only concerned with coordinating interdependent processes on a single machine.